Vista-Source/Aperture/README.md

 ## Requirements
 - Valid install of **Steam**
-- Valid install of the target game via Steam (By default: Source SDK Base 2013 Multiplayer)
+- Valid install of the target branch via Steam (By default: Source SDK Base 2013 Multiplayer)

 ## Purpose
 Aperture allows Vista Source to test it's C# implementations of Source Engine modules against the original C++ implementations.
 This allows us to ensure Vista modules remain behaviourally consistent with the SDK.